Best fire pits in 2025: Tested and rated

 Prices for the fire pits we tested ranged from $119 to $599.
 We recommend looking for a mix of durability and functionality, at a price you can afford.

-Expect some smoke when you start your fire.
-It takes a few minutes for the fire to grow and for the air to start drafting properly.
+However, you should expect some smoke when you start your fire.
+It will take a few minutes for the fire to grow and for the air to start drafting properly.
 Once it does, the fuel will burn efficiently as long as the wood stays below the rim of the smokeless fire pit.
 Anything that sticks up above the rim smokes.
 As long as a good source of hardwood fuel is used and the wood stays below the rim, there is very little noticeable difference in smoke output between brands and designs.

 Smokeless fire pits usually throw less heat outward when compared to traditional fire pits, as the double-wall acts as an insulator and most of the heat is directed straight up.
 The outer wall also does not get nearly as hot and so the user does not feel as much warmth radiating from the fire pit.